camunda/camunda-docs-manual/content/reference/bpmn20/events/escalation-events.md

 <div data-bpmn-diagram="../bpmn/escalation-start-event"></div>

-An event sub-process with an escalation start event is triggered by an escalation events that occurs in the same scope or in a below scope (e.g. sub-process or call activity).
-When the sub-process is triggered by an escalation event from a call activity then the defined output variables of the call activity are passed to the sub-process.
+An event sub-process with an escalation start event is triggered by an escalation event that occurs in the same scope or in a lower scope (e.g., sub-process or call activity).
+When the sub-process is triggered by an escalation event from a call activity, then the defined output variables of the call activity are passed to the sub-process.

 Two optional attributes can be added to the escalation start event, <code>escalationRef</code> and <code>escalationCodeVariable</code>: